-Anisotropy of the seismic field only explains a variation of coherence values at fixed distance as a function of azimuth; it does not, however, explain the bimodal distribution.
-The latter can be explained by the anisotropy of the seismic array.
+Directional dependence of the seismic field only explains a variation of coherence values at fixed distance as a function of azimuth; it does not, however, explain the bimodal distribution.
+The latter can be explained by the directional non-uniformity of the seismic array.
 Almost all of the pairs in figure 5 with horizontal distance > 2 km include a surface station since surface stations are generally located at a greater distance from the main underground array.
 Surface stations TPK, WTP, and LHS lie on a line pointing approximately along the E-W direction, while the line DEAD, SHL is almost perpendicular to it (see figure 1).
 Identifying seismometer pairs of the > 2 km coherence values, we find that SHL and DEAD appear in the high-coherence part while TPK, LHS, and WTP appear in the low-coherence part.
-This is consistent with an anisotropy of a seismic field consisting mainly of waves propagating along the E-W direction, and the bimodal structure is enforced by the approximate cross-shape of the surface array.
+This is consistent with a directional dependence of a seismic field consisting mainly of waves propagating along the E-W direction, and the bimodal structure is enforced by the approximate cross-shape of the surface array.

-An important parameter for the design of NN cancellation systems is the distance at which $\Re(\gamma) = 0.5$.
-For an isotropic Rayleigh-wave field, this value is observed at a distance of about $\lambda/4$, where λ is the length of Rayleigh waves.
-Instead, assuming maximal anisotropy from a single plane Rayleigh wave propagating in the direction of the separation line between two seismometers, the distance between the seismometers needs to be $\lambda/6$ to observe $\Re(\gamma) = 0.5$, and $> \lambda/6$ for seismometer pairs separated along different directions.
+An important parameter for the design of NN cancellation systems is the distance at which $\Re(\gamma) = 0.5$ .
+For an isotropic Rayleigh-wave field, this value is observed at a distance r of about $\lambda/4$ (determined by a Bessel correlation function $J_0(2\pi r/\lambda)$ ), where $\lambda$ is the length of Rayleigh waves.
+Instead, assuming maximal directional dependence from a single plane Rayleigh wave propagating in the direction of the separation line between two seismometers, the distance between the seismometers needs to be $\lambda/6$ to observe $\Re(\gamma) = 0.5$ (according to a cosine correlation function $\cos(2\pi r/\lambda)$ ), and $> \lambda/6$ for seismometer pairs separated along different directions.